este/este/README.md

 - There are still use cases where component state is useful.
 We can use it for small togglers or alerts, which should disappear when component is remounted.
 - With global app state, we don't need IoC container so badly - [SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
 Still DI is relevant for some cases and then use [Pure DI](http://blog.ploeh.dk/2014/06/10/pure-di/).
 - Use `const` by default, `let` if you have to rebind a variable.
-- Use `() =>` lambda expression for all predicates and anonymous functions.
 - Learn and use immutable [Seq](https://github.com/facebook/immutable-js#lazy-seq).
 Very handy for native arrays and objects.
-Get object values: `Seq(RoomType).toSet().toJS()`
+For example, get object values: `Seq(RoomType).toSet().toJS()`
-- If React props are immutable or primitive, subclass from PureComponent.
-Simple rule for ultimate performance.
 - Never mock browser inside server code, it can confuse isomorphic libraries.
-- Always use setToString helper for actions.
-- Even though we can use `import {canUseDOM} from 'react/lib/ExecutionEnvironment'` to detect browser/server, don't use it since it's runtime value.
-Use webpack DefinePlugin to set `process.env.IS_BROWSER` rather, because compilation removes dead code then.
+- Even though we can use `import {canUseDOM} from 'react/lib/ExecutionEnvironment'` to detect browser/server, don't do it since it's runtime value.
+Use webpack DefinePlugin to set `process.env.IS_BROWSER` rather, because compilation removes dead code.
 - [aeflash.com/2015-02/react-tips-and-best-practices.html](http://aeflash.com/2015-02/react-tips-and-best-practices.html)
-- You can still use Closure Tools, [gist](https://gist.github.com/steida/afbc595a1e2f27e925d9)
+- How to use Closure Tools, [gist](https://gist.github.com/steida/afbc595a1e2f27e925d9)
 - Recommended editor is [atom.io](https://atom.io) ([tips](https://github.com/steida/atom-io-settings)) or [sublimetext](http://www.sublimetext.com/).
-- Because whole app UI is rerendered on any global app state change, you should measure `this.forceUpdate` in `app.react.js` render time before app is released.
-If your app has complex UI or contains long lists, you can easily optimize render via PureComponent, but anything under 16ms (60fps) is ok.

 ## Notes

 - Este.js dev stack should work on OSX, Linux, and even Windows.
 Feel free to report any issue.
-- As a rule of thumb, Este.js supports all evergreen browsers plus last two pieces of IE. In theory, It should not be hard to support IE8 as hell.
+- As a rule of thumb, Este.js supports all evergreen browsers plus last two pieces of IE.

 ## Credit